AkshayS21/Attention-Mechanism/README.md

 go to this free notebook viewing website, https://nbviewer.jupyter.org/ and paste the link over there to open it.

 This notebook is based on my project towards earning the Deep Learning Specialization Certificate at Coursera.Org taught by Andrew Ng.

+The model used here for translating is the Attention Mechanism.